Moovashaka/dynamix/README.md

 # Dynamix

-This has been created to demonstrate the dynamic routing capabilities of a single-page WebApp
+This has been created to demonstrate the dynamic routing capabilities of a single-page React WebApp.